- A -

 The ally is usually a heterosexual and cisgender person who supports people of different sexual orientations, identities and gender expressions with the aim of contributing to their well-being or a greater acceptance of their realities.
 The ally can, however, also be an LGBTQ + person who supports communities other than his own (e.g. a lesbian ally of trans people).

-Person whose gender expression and / or gender identity lies between the male and female poles.
+Person whose gender expression lies between the male and female poles.

-Person who does not feel sexual attraction for anyone.
+Person who feels little or no sexual attraction for anyone.
 Asexuality comes on a spectrum.
 A person who is on the spectrum of asexuality is commonly called an "ace".

-Person who does not feel romantic attraction for anyone.
+Person who feels little or no romantic attraction for anyone.
 Aromanticism comes on a spectrum.
 A person who is on this spectrum is commonly called “aro”.

 - B -

-Person who feels the desire to have emotional and / or sexual relations with people of a gender other than that of the people with whom they usually have these relations, but who does not identify as bisexual.
+Person who is interested in having emotional and / or sexual relations with people of a gender other than that of the people with whom they usually have these relations, but who does not identify as bisexual.

-Negative attitudes towards bisexuality, which can lead to discrimination, direct or indirect, towards bisexual people, or towards people perceived as such.
-Biphobia is often based on misunderstanding and prejudices such as the idea that bisexual people are more sexually active, unfaithful, or that they don't know what they want.
+Negative attitudes towards bisexuality, bisexual people, or people perceived as such, which can lead to discrimination, direct or indirect.
+Biphobia is often based on misunderstanding and prejudices such as the idea that bisexual people are promiscuous, unfaithful, or that they don't know what they want.
 This discrimination can come from heterosexual people as well as from people belonging to other communities of sexual and gender diversity.

-Person who feels emotional and / or sexual attraction for two genders.
+Person who feels emotional and / or sexual attraction for two genders (generally men and women).
+This words is used by some as a synonym or umbrella term for pansexual.

 - C -